 Arrival in Ede

-Your first stop is Otterlo, home to the Dutch Tile Museum.
+You will cycle towards Otterlo through forests, sand drifts at the Mosselse Zand and heathland.
 In Otterlo you will also find the entrance to fenced Hoge Veluwe National Park.
 Inside this area of outstanding natural beauty is the Kröller-Müller Museum for art.
 Its collection includes works by Vincent van Gogh and a lovely sculpture garden.
 Also worth a visit is St. Hubertus Hunting Lodge.
-Het Kootwijkerzand is a large active sand drift: the wind shapes the sand dunes of this ever-changing landscape.
-If you’re into art deco architecture, visit Radio Kootwijk designed by architect Julius Luthmann.
-Opt to leave the route to enjoy the beautiful gardens and fountains at Het Loo Palace.
+An entrance ticket to the park and museum is included in the tour price.
 At the end of the day, you’ll reach woody Beekbergen and your hotel.

 Today’s first stop is Voorst located very attractively in the valley of the River IJssel and at the edge of Veluwe Forest.
 On the way, you will see the silhouette of the beautiful historical town of Zutphen across the water.
 The varied scenery will delight you: water meadows of the River IJssel, countryside and woodland.
 The lovely village of Ellecom is where you’ll stay the night.